seed-labs/seed-emulator/examples/00-simple-peering/README.md

 There are also other constraints one can use to select candidates.
 See the remarks section for more details.

-### Step 3.3: create the router and setup the network
+### Step 3.3: Create the router and set up the network

 Next, we will need a router.
 Creating a router is similar to creating a host.
 The `AutonomousSystem::createRouter` takes a name and returns `Node` instance: